Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Selected Propulsion Technologies

 For engines that can be treated as impulsive, we consider the usual approximation of instantaneous change in velocity $\Delta v$, obtaining the propellant mass ($M_P$) through the Tsiolkovsky rocket equation.
-The complete mission trajectory requires $N$ manoeuvres that will be determined from the last to the first, since the fuel mass depends on the initial mass for each segment.
-The finite burn losses are taken into account by defining a loss factor~\cite{Brown1998}.
+The complete mission trajectory requires $N$ manoeuvres that will be determined from the last to the first, since the propellant mass depends on the initial mass for each segment.
+The finite burn losses are taken into account by defining a loss factor~\citep{Brown1998}.

-For continuous thrust systems the spent fuel is determined at each instant by $\dot{m} = - {F_T}/{I_{sp} g_0}$, and taken into account in the numerical integration of the equations of motion.
+For continuous thrust systems the spent propellant is determined at each instant by $\dot{m} = - {F_T}/{I_{sp} g_0}$, and taken into account in the numerical integration of the equations of motion.

-In the case of PEMT, the fuel required is the nuclear material for the reactor, which is not expelled (it yields photons).
-Therefore, we need to compute the amount of nuclear material to load the reactor.
+In the case of PEMT, the propellant required is the nuclear material for the reactor, which is not expelled (it yields photons).
+Therefore, we need to compute the amount of nuclear material to load the reactor with.

-The thrust force of PEMT is given by the radiated power ($W_{rad}$) divided by the speed of light ($F_T = W_{rad}/c$)~\cite{Rubbia2002}.
+The thrust force of PEMT is given by the radiated power ($W_{rad}$) divided by the speed of light ($F_T = W_{rad}/c$)~\citep{Rubbia2002}.
 We assume that the radiated power is equal to the power generated by the reactor, i.e. $W_{rad} = W_{reactor}$.
-Combining this with the time of flight (ToF), which is equal to the operational time of the reactor, $t_{on}$, we compute the total burnup of the reactor, $B = W_{reactor} \times t_{on}$, expressed in $\unit{GW \times day}$~\cite{Rubbia2002,Lamarsh2001}.
+Combining this with the time of flight (ToF), which is equal to the operational time of the reactor, $t_{on}$, we compute the total burnup of the reactor, $B = W_{reactor} \times t_{on}$, expressed in $\si{\giga\watt} \times \si{\day}$~\citep{Rubbia2002,Lamarsh2001}.

-The specific burnup, $sb$, of a nuclear material is the total energy released per unit of mass of nuclear fuel, and is expressed in $\unit{MW \times day/tonne}$~\cite{Cacuci2010}.
-This is proportional to the fractional burnup $\beta$, defined as the ratio of the number of fissions for a specified mass of fuel to the total number of heavy atoms~\cite{Lamarsh2001}.
-Furthermore, if all fuel atoms where fissioned, $\beta = 1$, this would lead to $950\,\unit{GWd/t}$ for the uranium isotope 235 ($^{235}U$)~\cite{Lamarsh2001}.
-Consequently, the specific burnup is $sb = 950\beta\,\unit{GWd/t}$.
-Throughout our work we have used $\beta$ equal to 4\%~\cite{Lamarsh2001,Cacuci2010}.
+The specific burnup, $sb$, of a nuclear material is the total energy released per unit of mass of nuclear propellant, and is expressed in $\si{\mega\watt} \times \si{\day\per\tonne}$.
+This is proportional to the fractional burnup $\beta$, defined as the ratio of the number of fissions for a specified mass of propellant to the total number of heavy atoms~\citep{Lamarsh2001}.
+Furthermore, if all propellant atoms where fissioned, $\beta = 1$, this would lead to \SI{950}{\giga\watt\day\per\tonne} for the uranium isotope 235 ($^{235}U$)~\citep{Lamarsh2001}.
+Consequently, the specific burnup is $sb = 950\beta\si{\giga\watt\day\per\tonne}$.
+Throughout our work we have used $\beta$ equal to \SI{4}{\percent}~\citep{Lamarsh2001}.